TIDealHub/wLoki-smart-contract/README.md

     emit Transfer(_who, address(0), _value);
   }
 ```
 These changes simply allow for the inclusion of a unique string which is used to detect which Loki address to credit when burning wLoki on the Ethereum chain.
+Do not attempt to directly call the "burnWithNote" function.
+Always use a web3 enabled wallet directly at https://wloki.chainflip.io to unwrap your Loki.